ECCC-ASTD-MRD/MIDAS-src/tools/findTrials/README.md

 Here is the `help` page:
 ```
-./envar.findTrials -h
-usage: midas.findTrials [-h] [--trialfrequency TRIALFREQUENCY]
+usage: midas.findTrials [-h] [--hoursbetweenanalysis HOURSBETWEENANALYSIS]
-                        [--trialoutputfrequency TRIALOUTPUTFREQUENCY]
+                        [--minutesbetweentrialoutputs MINUTESBETWEENTRIALOUTPUTS]
                         [--assimilationwindowwidth WIDTH] [--date DATE]
-                        [--unittest] [--verbose] [--version]
+                        [--unittest] [--verbose]

-plot timings extracted by 'getTimings.py'
+midas.findTrials finds the trial name extensions in an assimilation window

 optional arguments:
   -h, --help            show this help message and exit
-  --trialfrequency TRIALFREQUENCY, -t TRIALFREQUENCY
+  --hoursbetweenanalysis HOURSBETWEENANALYSIS, -t HOURSBETWEENANALYSIS
-                        The frequency of trials in hours (may be fractional)
+                        Time in hours between analyses (may be fractional)
-  --trialoutputfrequency TRIALOUTPUTFREQUENCY, -o TRIALOUTPUTFREQUENCY
+  --minutesbetweentrialoutputs MINUTESBETWEENTRIALOUTPUTS, -o MINUTESBETWEENTRIALOUTPUTS
-                        The frequency of trials in minutes (must be an
+                        Minutes between each trial output in minutes (must be
-                        integer, default is 15 minutes)
+                        an integer, default is 15 minutes)
   --assimilationwindowwidth WIDTH, -w WIDTH
                         Width of the assimilation window in hours (may be
                         fractional)
   --date DATE, -d DATE  Date of the analysis in format 'YYYYMMDDHH'
   --unittest, -u        Ignore any other arguments and run the UnitTests
   --verbose, -v         Explain what is being done
-  --version, -V         Output version information and exit
 ```

 ### Examples

-For example, when calling the command `./envar.findTrials -t 6 -o 15 -w 6 -d 2018050212`, we obtain the output:
+For example, when calling the command `./midas.findTrials -t 6 -o 15 -w 6 -d 2018050212`, we obtain the output:
 ```
 2018050206_180m
 2018050206_195m